The Blue Marble University Doctor of Naturopathic Medicine Degree (N.D.):

 If a non-mainstream practice is used together with conventional medicine, it’s considered “complementary.”

 If a non-mainstream practice is used in place of conventional medicine, it’s considered “alternative.”
-This uncommon.
+This is less common.

 Most people who use non-mainstream approaches use them along with conventional treatments.
 For example, patients may want to receive intravenous Vitamin C treatment along with chemotherapy, or who may wish to supplement normal healing routines along with DMSO.
 This is what people want…a combined approach.
 “Integrative medicine” is the new buzzword.